markreha/playspringboot/README.md

 5) Goto localhost:8080/ OR localhost:8080/hello/test2 OR localhost:8080/[APP_NAME]/hello/test
 6) Setup Azure:
 	- Create a new Web App project.
 For JSP's select the Java 8 Tomcat 9.0 runtime stack on Windows (if you want to do a manual build) or Linux or select the Java SE 8 runtime.
 Click the Reivew + Create button.
 Click the Create button.
 Test that the application is accessible and with the default content.
+	- If you are encrypting properties values then you will need to set an environment variable named JASYPT_ENCRYPTOR_PASSWORD to your secret key
 	- Deploy the project manually (if Web App is on Windows):
 		- Open up the Advanced Tools.
 Open a CMD Debug tools terminal.
 			- Navigate to the site/wwwroot/webapps directory.